cs50nestm/cs50labs/variables/README.md

 ```c
 age = 18;
 ```
 The `=` sign here works differently than it does in your math class.
-In programming, `=` means assignent, not equaliity.
-It says to the computer: assign 18 to `age`.
+In programming, `=` means assigment, not equality.
+It says to the computer: `age` gets 18.

 Assignment always works from right to left.
 In other words, the value on the right side of the `=` is evaulated first and then stored in the variable whose name is on the left side of the `=`.